 5. Paid personal time

 Like vacation time, “personal time off” is often used interchangeably with “paid time off.”
-But personal time off is a category that falls under the PTO umbrella.
-Personal time includes any time an employee takes off to handle short-term activities, like doctor's appointments, bank visits, car repairs, attending a child’s school events, etc.
+However, personal time off is a category that falls under the PTO umbrella.
+Personal time includes any time an employee takes off to handle short-term activities, like medical appointments, bank visits, car repairs, attending a child’s school events, etc.

 6. Paid bereavement leave

-Bereavement leave is time off taken by an employee due to the death of a close individual, usually a family member.
-Employees take this leave to grieve for a loved one, attend a funeral, and/or manage other post-death arrangements.
+Bereavement leave is time off an employee can take due to the death of a close individual, usually a family member.
+Employees take this leave to grieve for a loved one, attend a funeral, or manage other post-death arrangements.

-Employers typically don’t pay employees for bereavement time.
+Employers typically don’t pay employees for this type of time off.
 They may instead offer a few days each year of unpaid time for bereavement.
 However, you can provide a certain number of days for paid bereavement leave in your PTO policy if you choose.

 7. Paid military leave

 Military leave is time off for an employee to serve on active duty or attend military training.
-To be eligible for military leave, the employee must offer advanced notice, written or verbal, of the upcoming military service or training.
+The employee must offer advanced written or verbal notice of the upcoming army service or training to be eligible for military leave.

 Federal military leave policy doesn’t require employers to pay employees while on military leave.
-Employees can use their PTO for military-related absences if they wish, but employers aren’t allowed3 to require that they use their PTO for the leave.
+Employees can use their PTO for military-related absences if they wish, but employers aren’t allowed to demand that they use their PTO for the leave3.

 Additionally, employers must maintain the employee's position and restore all pay and benefits when the employee returns from leave.